 Research conducted by share questionnaire to 342 farmers.
 One group of the questionnaire used for the interviews with farmers who only work in the agricultural sector.
 One group of other questionnaires used to for interviews with farmers who work/have sideline jobs in the manufacturing sector of agricultural products other than farmers.
 The welfare of farmers in this study measured from net income of farmers.
 Factors that affect the welfare of farmers in this study can be grouped into: personal characteristics of farmers, agricultural environmental characteristics, socio-cultural characteristics of farmers and farmers' management capacity.
 Personal characteristics of farmers consists of the age and education of farmers.
-Characteristics of agricultural environment consists of factors of social capital and entrepreneurial culture.
+Characteristics of agricultural environment consists of factors of land, land ownership and access to irrigation networks.
+Socio-cultural characteristics consist of factors of social capital and entrepreneurial culture.
 Capacity management is the management capacity of the farmers' access to markets, access to finance, management skills, access to technology and innovation.
 Analyses were performed with a descriptive approach and multiple linear regression analysis.